Ashley Graham Flaunts Buxom Curves & Voluptuous Hips In Pink Cut-Out Swimsuit On Instagram

 The gorgeous plus-size model is busy promoting her fabulous swim line, one she designed in collaboration with Swimsuits For All.
 As such, she has been dropping sizzling bikini snaps all day long, both on her personal Instagram page and on the brand’s Instagram account.

-As The Inquisitr previously reported, the talented Ashley – who also designed plus-size lingerie for Addition Elle – modeled many of her new swimwear creations during an 80s inspired photo shoot that took place a few months ago.
+As The Inquisitr previously reported, the talented Ashley – who also designed plus-size lingerie for Addition Elle – modeled many of her new swimwear creations during an ’80s-inspired photo shoot that took place a few months ago.
 While the photos were first unveiled in February, when Swimsuits For All launched its Retro collection, the snapshots were actually taken in late 2018.

 As such, Ashley was able to treat her 8.2 million Instagram followers to several snippets from the extensive photo shoot – which also came with a snazzy promotional video – ahead of the official release.
 Now that the photos have long come out, the model is making sure that fans continue to keep an eye on the dazzling swimming suits, especially since people are already looking to order their favorite designs for the upcoming beach season.